-Specifies the process ID where the Dmaldentity t originated.
+Specifies the process ID where the Dmaldentity\t originated.

-instance id

-Specifies a further refinement of the PID field.
-Because a process may create more than one Dmaldentity_t, this value is incremented by one for each new Dmaldentity t.

-os_type

-Specifies a character string containing a description of the operating system where the DmaIdentity_t originated.

-os_version

-Specifies a character string containing a description of the operating system version where the Dmaldentity t originated.

-cpu_type

-Specifies a character string containing a description of the CPU type where the Dmaldentity_t originated.

-Note: Any of the descriptive character strings may be set to unknown if the field's true value cannot be determined.

-DmaLogLevel t

-The DmaLogLevel_t object specifies the level of a message.
-The administrator may select a log level in the DMF configuration file; messages with a less severe level than what is specified in the configuration file will not appear in the log.
+instance_id Specifies a further refinement of the PID field.
+Because a process may create more than one DmaIdentity_t, this value is incremented by one for each new DmaIdentity_t. os_type Specifies a character string containing a description of the operating system where the DmaIdentity_t originated. os_version Specifies a character string containing a description of the operating system version where the DmaIdentity_t originated. cpu_type Specifies a character string containing a description of the CPU type where the DmaIdentity_t originated. he descriptive character strings may be set to unknown if the field's not be determined.
+DmaLogLevel_t select a log lev evel_t object specifies the level of a message.
+The administrator may el in the DMF configuration file; messages with a less severe level than ed in the configuration file will not appear in the log.
+DmaRealm_t The DmaRealm t object specifies the realm.

-DmaRealm t

-The DmaRealm t object specifies the realm.
 Only the UNIX realm is supported.

-DmaRecallType_t

-The DmaRecallType t object specifies the type of kernel recall being performed.
+DmaRecallType_t The DmaRecal lType_t object specifies the type of kernel recall being performed.

-SiteFncMap t
+SiteFncMap\t

-The SiteFncMap_t object specifies the site subroutine map.
-The various DMF processes that can call subroutines in sitelib.so look for a variable named SiteFncMap, of type SiteFncMap_t, in the sitelib.so library.
+The SiteFncMap\t object specifies the site subroutine map.
+The various DMF processes that can call subroutines in sitelib.so look for a variable named SiteFncMap, of type SiteFncMap\t, in the sitelib.so library.
 It then uses the addresses provided in this variable to find the site-defined subroutines.
 If the variable is not found, DMF will not make any calls to subroutines in sitelib.so.